INGV/instance/README.md

 ![maps](docs/Ita_epicenter_station.png)
 *Earthquakes a) and stations b) of the dataset.
 Symbols size are proportional to earthquake magnitude and number of arrival phases recorded by stations, respectively*

-To **access the waveforms in INSTANCE** we provide the notebooks Waveforms.ipynb.
+To **access the waveforms in INSTANCE** we provide the notebook Waveforms.ipynb.

 **Events with Magnitude in the range [2-4]**
 ![wf_c](docs/Wave_count_2_M_4.png)